 Budgeting Advances if you’re on Universal Credit

-You can’t claim a Budgeting Advance if you’re waiting for your first Universal Credit payment, you will have to claim a short-term advance if you’re facing hardship.
+You can’t claim a Budgeting Advance if you’re waiting for your first Universal Credit payment, you’ll have to claim a short-term advance if you’re facing hardship.

 Once you’ve been claim claiming Universal Credit for six months or more you might be able to claim a Budgeting Advance to cover essential expenses.

 You will have to pay the money back from future Universal Credit payments.